Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Jury Duty Leave

 In Illinois, employers are required to provide employees with unpaid time off for reporting to jury selection or jury duty.
-Employers may require that employees provide the employer with the jury summons to be given the leave.
-The employer can never punish the employee for missing work to attend jury duty.
-However, if missing work would cause the employer undue hardship, it may be considered as an acceptable jury duty excuse.
-705 Ill.
-Comp.
-Stat. § 310/10.1.
+This includes time off for employees working night shifts who attend jury duty during the daytime.
+Employers may require that employees provide the employer with a jury summons and reasonable notice to be given the leave.
+Employers are prohibited from discharging, threatening to discharge, or otherwise intimidating or coercing an employee due to their missing work to attend jury duty.
+705 ILCS 310/10.1.

 Voting Leave

-Employers must allow employees to take paid voting leave for up to two hours if the employee's working hours begin less than two hours after the opening of the polls and ends less than two hours before the closing of the polls.
-Employers may specify the hours from which employees may be absent to vote but cannot penalize employees for lawfully choosing to take voting leave.
-Employers may deny an employee the right to take leave to vote if the employee did not apply for the leave before the day of the election.
-Illinois Stat.
+Employers must allow employees to take paid voting leave for up to two hours if the employee's working hours begin less than two hours after the opening of the polls and end less than two hours before the closing of the polls.
+Employers may specify the hours during which employees may be absent to vote, but cannot penalize employees (including a reduction in compensation) for lawfully choosing to take voting leave.
+Employers may deny an employee the right to take leave to vote if the employee does not apply for the leave before the day of the election.
 10 ILCS 5/17-15.

 Parental Leave

 Illinois law does not require employers to offer parental leave.
-Unless the employer has its own parental leave or disability leave policy, the employee will have to rely on the federal Family and Medical Leave Act (FMLA) to take time off for a new child.
-The FMLA gives eligible employees the right to take up to 12 weeks off in a 12-month period for a variety of health and caretaking reasons, including bonding with a new child.
-This leave applies equally to men and women, and to new parents of biological, adoptive, or foster children.
+Unless the employer has its own parental leave or disability leave policy, employees must rely on the federal Family and Medical Leave Act (FMLA) to take time off for a new child.

 Smoking Laws

-The Smoke-free Illinois Act prohibits smoking in virtually all public places and workplaces, including offices, theaters, museums, libraries, educational institutions, schools, commercial establishments, enclosed shopping centers and retail stores, restaurants, bars, private clubs, and gaming facilities.
-410 ILCS 82/) Smoke Free Illinois Act.
+The Smoke Free Illinois Act prohibits smoking in virtually all public places and workplaces, including offices, theaters, museums, libraries, educational institutions, schools, commercial establishments, governmental vehicles, enclosed shopping centers and retail stores, restaurants, bars, private clubs, and gaming facilities.
+410 ILCS 82.

 Break Time to Express Milk

-In Illinois, an employer shall provide reasonable break time to an employee who needs to express breast milk for nursing an infant child each time the employee has the need to express milk for one year after the child's birth.
+In Illinois, employers with more than five employees must provide reasonable break time to an employee who needs to express breast milk for nursing an infant child each time the employee has the need to express milk for one year after the child's birth.
 The break time may run concurrently with any break time already provided to the employee.
 An employer may not reduce an employee's compensation for time used for the purpose of expressing milk or nursing a baby.
-An employer shall provide reasonable break time as needed by the employee unless to do so would create an undue hardship.
-820 ILCS 260/10.
+An employer shall provide reasonable break time as needed by the employee unless doing so would create an undue hardship as defined by item (J) of Section 2-102 of the Illinois Human Rights Act.
+820 ILCS 260/10, 775 ILCS 5/2-102.

 Meal Breaks

-Effective January 1, 2023, Illinois requires that employees who work a shift of seven and one-half continuous hours receive a lunch break of at least 20 minutes, no later than five hours after the start of the work period.
+Illinois requires that employees who work a shift of seven and one-half continuous hours receive a meal period of at least 20 minutes, beginning no later than five hours after the start of the work period.
 Employees who work more than seven and one-half continuous hours are entitled to an additional 20-minute meal period for every additional four and one-half continuous hours worked.
 This meal period does not include reasonable time spent using the restroom facilities.
-Illinois SB 3146.
+820 ILCS 140/3.

 Minimum Wage